getify/Functional-Light-JS/ch6.md

 const PI = 3.141592;
 ```

-The value `3.141592` is already immutable, and I'm clearly signaling, "this `PI` will be used as stand-in placeholder for this literal value."
+The value `3.141592` is already immutable, and I'm clearly signaling, "this `PI` will always be used as stand-in placeholder for this literal value."
 To me, that's what `const` is good for.
 And to be frank, I don't use many of those kinds of declarations in my typical coding.

-I've written and seen a lot of JavaScript, and I just think it's an imagined problem that our bugs come from accidental reassignment.
+I've written and seen a lot of JavaScript, and I just think it's an imagined problem that very many of our bugs come from accidental reassignment.

 The thing we need to worry about is not whether our variables get reassigned, but **whether our values get mutated**.
 Why?
-Because values are portable, lexical assignments are not.
+Because values are portable; lexical assignments are not.
 You can pass an array to a function, and it can be changed without you realizing it.
-But you cannot have a reassignment happen unexpectedly by some other part of your program.
+But you cannot have a reassignment happen unexpectedly caused by some other part of your program.

 ### It's Freezing In Here